50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 A: Don’t reach for a ladder and a shovel.
 Safety first!

 When you do hire a roofing professional to rake the snow off your roof, make sure they are licensed and insured and note that the goal is not to remove all visible snow and ice, but to ease the load on your roof.
-Please be wary of any roof snow removal companies whose rates are surprisingly low as they are most likely not insured and under-qualified.
+Beware of roof snow removal companies that offer surprisingly low rates, as they are most likely uninsured and under-qualified.
 The last thing you want them doing is damaging your roof shingles.

 At Coastal Windows & Exteriors we offer roof inspection in Massachusetts, New Hampshire and surrounding areas.
 Please call us today (978) 304-0495 if you need help.